alodahl/project-timer/to-do.md

 ### SERVER SIDE:
 - check out a new branch.
 And start working on server.js.
 - Maybe copy server.js from blogpost as starting point
+- do models.js
+- set up mlab timers and test databases, setup env vars on travis and heroku